The paths of pelicans

 Advanced equipment like that deployed on the pelicans, in contrast, communicates with satellites which in turn send their data to a website.
 The webpage then automatically translates those locations to a dynamic, colorful map.

-The Pelitrack site has shown us fascinating things about these birds.
+The Pelitrack website has shown us fascinating things about these birds.
 Collectively, we see that most of the pelicans head south in fall, seeking the warmer climes of Mexico.
 A pelican christened Loretta is a classic example of this path: she follows I-15 southward, then flies to southern California before heading down the western Mexican coast.
 The bulk of the birds pass through Arizona and southern California like this but a few, like Gregory, 'wobble' in their southward journey, passing through New Mexico.
 These wobblers largely parallel their compatriots for they too end up on Mexico's west coast.

 Individuals, however, reveal surprising variation in the Utah birds.
 Five backpacked pelicans (Bartholomew, Kirk, Hook, Lupita and Quentin) have proven outliers in terms of seasonal migration.
 In previous years, they left Utah on a strong eastward track, Bartholomew stopping in South Dakota before nearing the others' paths through Kansas and Texas.
 Their tracks diverged again in Mexico: the other pelicans crossed the nation to winter on the west coast while Bartholomew spent his winter on the Gulf coast — the only backpacked bird to do so.